dfamonteiro/blog/blog/content/posts/philosophy-of-code-design.md

 ## Can you improve your taste in software design?
 John Ousterhout believes you can

-All of this to say that you should read John Ousterhout's [_A Philosophy of Software Design_](https://www.goodreads.com/en/book/show/39996759-a-philosophy-of-software-design), which speaks at length about how software systems should be managed and how to manage complexity in software design.
+All of this to say that you should read John Ousterhout's [_A Philosophy of Software Design_](https://www.goodreads.com/en/book/show/39996759-a-philosophy-of-software-design), which speaks at length about how software systems should be designed and how to manage complexity in software design.
 When I first read this book, I was taken aback by how much of my personal philosophy of how code should be structured is reflected in the author's words.

 You should read this book for chapter 3 alone: **Working Code Isn't Enough**.
-The first edition of this book was originally published in 2018, and yet this specific chapter couldn't have been better targetted for this agentic era software engineering is about to enter.
+The first edition of this book was originally published in 2018 _and yet_ this specific chapter couldn't have been better targetted for this agentic era software engineering is about to enter.